 An iOS User Enrollment profile overrides an enrollment restriction policy.
 For more information, see Set up iOS/iPadOS and iPadOS User Enrollment (preview).

 Priority is used when a user exists in multiple groups that are assigned restrictions.
 Users are subject only to the highest priority restriction assigned to a group that they are in.
 For example, Joe is in group A assigned to priority 5 restrictions and also in group B assigned to priority 2 restrictions.
 Joe is subject only to the priority 2 restrictions.

 When you create a restriction, it's added to the list just above the default.

 Device enrollment includes default restrictions for both device type and device limit restrictions.
 These two restrictions apply to all users unless they're overridden by higher-priority restrictions.

 Enrollment restrictions are applied to users.
 In enrollment scenarios that are not user-driven (e.g. Windows Autopilot self-deploying mode or white glove provisioning), only the Default priority restrictions (targeted to "All Users") will be enforced.

 You can change the priority of any non-default restriction.

-- Using the three vertical dots, drag the priority to the desired position in the list.
+- In the list, hover over any restriction in the Priority column.
+When you see three vertical dots appear, select and drag the priority to the desired position in the list.